-In unusual circumstances, the student may request that the Provost review the director's decision.
-The Provost will only review the director's decision if the student feels that the director did not follow the appeals process properly or that the director's decision was based on personal bias.
-The original appeal should not be submitted; instead, a new appeal, outlining the reasons for the super appeal - consistent with these stated guidelines - should be submitted to the Provost within ten business days of the director's notification to the student.
-The Provost will investigate the super appeal and may request a meeting with the student.
-She will then issue a final decision, which cannot be further appealed, within ten business days of the conclusion of her investigation.
+In unusual circumstances, the student may request that the VPAA review the director's decision.
+The VPAA will only review the director's decision if the student feels that the director did not follow the appeals process properly or that the director's decision was based on personal bias.
+The original appeal should not be submitted; instead, a new appeal, outlining the reasons for the super appeal - consistent with these stated guidelines - should be submitted to the VPAA within ten business days of the director's notification to the student.
+The VPAA will investigate the super appeal and may request a meeting with the student.
+The VPAA will then issue a final decision, which cannot be further appealed, within ten business days of the conclusion of their investigation.